-After installing CodeRush, configure its features via the Options Dialog.
+After installing CodeRush Classic, configure its features via the Options Dialog.
 The dialog enables you to enable or disable features, edit shortcuts, configure refactorings and code providers, specify visual element appearance, etc.

 |IDE||Contains options that affect the IDE functionality.|

 |Tool Windows||Contains the options for CodeRush Classic tool windows.|